General Adoption Information

 Adopting More Than One Adult Cat: A generous donor has established the Ms. Garbo Fund to cover the second adoption fee when an approved adopter decides to adopt a second adult cat.
 Ask an Adoptions staff member for more information.

-Seniors for Seniors: The adoption fee will be waived for approved senior-citizen adopters of any cat over 7 years of age.
-The adoption fee will be reduced by half for qualified individuals approved to adopt a dog that is over 6 years of age.
+Seniors for Seniors: The adoption fee will be waived for approved senior-citizen adopters of any cat or dog over 10 years of age.
 Seniors are eligible at 60 years of age and up.

 "Special Adoptions"